buviar/buviar.github.io/_members/paksoy-ipek.md

   twitter: ipek_paksoy
 ---

-İpek is  M.A. student at Boğaziçi Univesity, Educational Technology Program.
+İpek is a  M.A. student at Boğaziçi Univesity, Educational Technology Program.
+She graduated from Science Education.
+She is the laboratory research assistant at Boğaziçi University Virtual Reality Laboratory.